 It’s hard to get a freelancing career off the ground, but the benefits are worth it for Shin.
 “I freelance because I like being able to challenge myself in new ways whenever and however I want,” she said.
 “I don’t do well if I have to do the same thing over and over.”

 The approximately 54 million freelancers in America agree with Shin (at least the 60% of those people who are freelancing by choice agree).
-Thankfully plenty of startups have cropped up to help workers figure out how to make this career path a viable one.
+Thankfully plenty of freelancer tools have cropped up to help workers figure out how to make this career path a viable one.

 When doing your job requires clients booking your services, you want to make the process as seamless as possible for everyone involved.
 YouCanBook.Me gives users an embeddable booking page, sends an email confirmation once an appointment is made, and sends text reminders to users and clients.